 But ultimately, you may need to confront the primary issue with Rsync: It’s an aging technology that was built in and designed for a time when files were smaller and replication jobs were small and simple.
 As your replication environment grows (i.e., replicating large files, replicating larger numbers of files, and replicating to many endpoints), you’ll need to find a better file replication solution that can handle your needs.

-Resilio Connect is a server replication solution that can handle the synchronization, distribution, and consolidation tasks that Rsync (and other solutions) can’t.
+Resilio Platform is a server replication solution that can handle the synchronization, distribution, and consolidation tasks that Rsync (and other solutions) can’t.
 Connect uses a P2P (peer-to-peer) transfer architecture and WAN optimization to easily replicate files of any size or number over any network.
 Resilio offers one-to-one, one-to-many, and n-way sync so that you can replicate files on any number of devices — in any direction.

 Connect’s Management Console makes it easy to manage replication across your entire environment and spot and fix any issues that arise.
 For example, Connect is used by organizations in gaming, tech, media, marine, retail, and logistics, among other organizations, to quickly and reliably replicate files and enhance business workflows.